Doctors Note Logo

 Why Post-Workout Crashes Might be a Medical Condition

-Sudden energy crashes after exercise may signal an underlying medical issue rather than normal post workout fatigue.
-Potential causes include blood sugar imbalances, anemia, thyroid or adrenal disorders, cardiac arrhythmias, and chronic fatigue syndrome.
+Sudden energy crashes after exercise can signal an underlying medical condition rather than normal post-workout fatigue.
+Common causes include blood sugar imbalances, anemia, thyroid or adrenal disorders, cardiac arrhythmias, and chronic fatigue syndrome.

 answer background